Hamiltonians with purely discrete spectrum

 \begin{theorem} Let $H$ be a self-adjoint operator on $\ch$ such that for some (hence for all) $z\in\mbc$ not in the spectrum of $H$ the operator $R=(H-z)^{-1}$ satisfies

 Then $H$ has purely discrete spectrum if and only if $\wlim_{a\to\infty} U_aRU_a^*=0$. \end{theorem}

 \proof If the spectrum of $H$ is purely discrete then $R$ is compact so $\wlim_{a\to\infty} U_aRU_a^*=0$.
-The reciprocal assertion is a consequence of Theorem 1.2 from \cite{GI}.
-Indeed, with the terminology used there, all the localizations at infinity of $H$ will be equal to $\infty$ hence the essential spectrum of $H$ will be zero.
+The reciprocal assertion follows from Theorem 1.2 from \cite{GI}.
+Indeed, with the terminology used there, all the localizations at infinity of $H$ will be equal to $\infty$ hence the essential spectrum of $H$ will be empty.